ExaDev/exadev.github.io/README.md

 </board>
 ```

-`XML`-like syntax will allow for web-developers to write type-safe Breadboard Graphs in a familiar way.
+`XML`-like syntax will allow web developers to write type-safe Breadboard Graphs familiarly.

 The experimental branches can be found at: